-Rossi's current projects include:a feature-length documentary about Barry Duncan, a self-proclaimed master of reversibility honing his skills in an effort to reassess his life, and possibly change the world; and a one hour American Experience film about America's first subway, which had its film festival premiere on October 1 at the GlobeDocs Film Festival as part of Boston's Hub Week.
-The Race Underground will broadcast nationally on PBS on January 31, 2017.
+Rossi's current projects include:a feature-length documentary about Barry Duncan, a self-proclaimed master of reversibility honing his skills in an effort to reassess his life, and possibly change the world; and a one hour American Experience film about America's first subway, which had a film festival premiere on October 1, 2016 at the GlobeDocs Film Festival and a national PBS broadcast on January 31, 2017.

 Meet the Filmmaker: Making the Documentary About America's First Subway

 Doug Most, 2015